 - Hit time: Average amount of time taken to retrieve a page or image

-- Failed rounds: How many times a round failed
+- Rounds Failure: How many times a round failed

-- Failed connections: The amount of failed connections refused by the client, typically due to weak signal
+- Connections Failure: The amount of failed connections refused by the client, typically due to weak signal

-- Failed hits: The amount of failed attempts, usually resulting in broken links or images that can’t be found.
+- Hits Failure: The amount of failed attempts, usually resulting in broken links or images that can’t be found.

-All these metrics will have a lot to show you when it comes to your software.
+All these metrics will have a lot to show you regarding your software.
 As you do multiple rounds of testing, you should see that the metrics improve as you keep tweaking and adjusting your code.

 Tools Used In Stress Testing

 There are plenty of different tools out there that you can use to stress test your software.
-Here are some of the tools that you’ll want to use for your testing cycles.
+Here are some tools you’ll want to use for your testing cycles.

-This tool was created by HP, and is widely used by many coders.
-“The load test results from LoadRunner are considered to be a benchmark,” says Daniel Stevenson, a tech blogger from Boomessays and Coursework Help.
-“As such, it’s one tool that you will want to use in your stress testing.”
+This tool was created by HP and is widely used by many coders.
+“The load test results from LoadRunner are considered a benchmark,” says Daniel Stevenson, a tech blogger from Boomessays and Coursework Help.
+“As such, it’s one tool you want to use in your stress testing.”

-Once you get all the data back from a stress test, you want to be able to analyze it easily before moving on to the next step.
-This tool gives you extensive analysis of your test, in an easy-to-understand graphical format.
+Once you get all the data from a stress test, you want to analyze it quickly before moving on to the next step.
+This tool gives you extensive analysis of your test in an easy-to-understand graphical format.

-You won’t need any high-level scripting in order to use this tool, and it’s very easy to use.
-As such, it’s a great option for those who are new to software development.
+You won’t need any high-level scripting to use this tool, and it’s effortless.
+As such, it’s an excellent option for those new to software development.
 You’ll also see that it’s good for anyone who wants a good return on investment.

 Jmeter is a good option for anyone looking for open-source testing tools.
-It runs on Java and is designed to work for stress and performance testing too.
+It runs on Java and is also designed to work for stress and performance testing.
 That makes it a good all round-testing tool, should you need one.

-It needs JDK5 or higher to work, but if you have that you’ll get a lot out of it.
+It needs JDK5 or higher to work, but if you have that, you’ll get a lot out of it.
 Jmeter can test load, function, stress, and more.
-It’s one tool that you’ll need to check out as it can do so much.
+It’s one tool you’ll need to check out, as it can do so much.

 This tool has become very popular with that testing web and mobile software.
 It can simulate thousands of users at once, so you can see how it performs under pressure.
 With the data you get from this tool, you can check response times and much more.

-You’ll see it also supports cloud-integrated performance, load, and stress testing.
-Many have found it to be cost-effective, so it’s another tool to check out.
+It also supports cloud-integrated performance, load, and stress testing.
+Many have found it cost-effective, so it’s another tool to check out.

-These are the basics of software stress testing, and why it’s so important.
-It sounds strange to want to test software until it breaks, but that gives you so much data that’s important to your build.
+These are the basics of software stress testing and its importance.
+It sounds strange to want to test software until it breaks, but that gives you so much important data for your build.

 Follow this guide and run stress tests on your software.
-With the right tweaks to your code, you’ll be able to avoid a lot of issues with extra demand and stress before they even happen.
+With the right tweaks to your code, you’ll be able to avoid many issues with extra demand and stress before they even happen.